Vicken-Ghoubiguian/CalendarConverterAPIForDateAndTime/README.md

 # WorldSwissKnifeAPI

-Datetime conversion and manipulation Rest API with this features:
+Swiss knife Rest API about  with this features:

 * timezones,
 * datetime conversion in many calendars in the world (Gregorian, Julian, Chinese, Solar Hijri, Maya, Republican...),